ClementNerma/Rave/docs/hybrid.md

   public func nothing () => null;
 }

-class SignedNumber inherits A {
+class SignedNumber extends A {
   /**
    * Do some signed number stuff
    */